rweickelt/qst/doc/qst-service.rst

     Compares an `actual` value to an `expected` value.
 If `actual` and `expected` are identical, execution continues.
 If not, a failure is recorded in the test log and the test won't be executed further.
+The string `message` is optional.
+If not set, a default message is created.

     Both values may be of any basic QML basic type.
 Arrays are compared by their containing values.
 Objects are compared by each property.